julijulito/AsaitecTest/readme.txt

-I have implemented a Spring boot application
+I have implemented a Spring boot application.
+The jar file can be found on \AsaitecTest\julian.test\out

 To execute the application you only need to import to your IDE to import a Maven project and just execute the application